mr212812/data-analysis-project/README.md

 - Displayed top-selling bike models by total sales volume.
 - Tracked yearly revenue trends to spot performance patterns over time.

-## How to Use
-- Download the Excel file [Europe_Bike_Sales_Dashboard.xlsx](Europe_Bike_Sales_Dashboard.xlsx).
-- Open it in Microsoft Excel.
-- Explore the dashboard and interact with the slicers and filters.

 ## Screenshot

 ![Dashboard](DASHBOARD-SCREENSHOT.png)